 Though some stress can help you challenge yourself, too much can have a negative impact on your health.
-While there’s not much known about the relationship between stress and periods, we do understand that the hypothalamus controls the pituitary gland, which controls the thyroid, adrenal glands, and ovaries.
+While we don’t know much about the relationship between stress and periods, we do know the hypothalamus controls the pituitary gland, which controls the thyroid, adrenal glands, and ovaries.
 All of these factors work together to manage the hormones that affect your cycle—estrogen, progesterone, follicle-stimulating hormone, and luteinizing hormone.

-Stress can throw your hormone levels off and, as a result, cause your menstruation process to be disrupted.
+Stress can throw your hormone levels off and, as a result, disrupt your menstrual cycle.
 If you’re feeling stressed, take some time to learn coping mechanisms, rest, and reset your body and mind.

 Other possible signs of stress: Fatigue, change in libido, upset stomach, insomnia.

-Too much junk food, caffeine, and alcohol can do more than just make you feel sluggish and tempted to miss your cycling class.
+Too much junk food, caffeine, and alcohol can do more than just tempt you to miss your cycling class.
 It can also wreak havoc on your reproductive system.
-Experiencing period symptoms without actually having a period can happen when your hormones become imbalanced due to a poor diet, excessive caffeine consumption, or heavy drinking.
+Experiencing period symptoms without actually having a period can happen when your hormones become imbalanced.
+This imbalance can be due to a poor diet, excessive caffeine consumption, or heavy drinking.
 Gaining weight or losing weight can be attributed to a lack of proper nutrition, which can also affect your menstrual cycle.
 To make sure you’re getting the nutrition your body needs to function properly, make sure you’re eating plenty of vegetables, healthy fats, and whole carbohydrates.

 Other possible signs of a nutritional imbalance: Unusual food cravings, constipation, sleepiness, poor concentration.

 Naturally, women carry more fat than men do.
 While it can seem unfair, this fat is necessary to help regulate your hormones and support your reproductive system.
-If you’re doing an intense exercise program, your hormones can be thrown off balance and cause you to miss your period.
+An intense exercise program may throw your hormones off balance and cause you to miss your period.
 Unless you’re exercising too much and not getting enough nutrition, this is likely just temporary.
 Once your body adjusts to your new lifestyle, your period should return.

 Other possible signs of too much exercise: Irritability, low energy, early onset muscle fatigue.

 Whether you’re on the pill, have an IUD, or have chosen another form of birth control, the hormones present are very likely to affect your menstrual cycle—at least temporarily.
-With all birth control, there is a period of time where your body works to acclimate to the new hormones introduced.
+With all birth control, there is a period of time where your body works to acclimate to the new hormones.
 This can happen for several months, causing you to miss periods while still having the symptoms that typically come before.
-Other possible reasons your birth control could cause you to miss your period is if you skip the sugar pill or are on seasonal birth control.
+You may also miss your period is if you skip the sugar pill or are on seasonal birth control.

 Other possible signs that birth control is causing your missed period: Extended use of birth control, changing contraception, and stopping birth control.